coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

          .. warn:: Stack overflow or segmentation fault happens when working with large numbers in @type (threshold may vary depending on your system limits and on the command executed).

-            When a :cmd:`Numeral Notation` is registered in the current scope with :n:`(warning after @bignat)`, this warning is emitted when parsing a number greater than or equal to :token:`bignat`.
+            When a :cmd:`Number Notation` is registered in the current scope with :n:`(warning after @bignat)`, this warning is emitted when parsing a number greater than or equal to :token:`bignat`.